High-performing organizations invest in strong onboarding plans... for good reason.

 Helping new hires ramp up faster

-A structured onboarding process helps employees hit desired productivity levels 50% faster.
+A structured onboarding process helps employees hit desired productivity levels 50 percent faster.
 Creating SOPs reduces time spent getting up to speed with new tools and procedures.
 HR teams can work together with direct managers to coordinate and create SOPs that best support goals in a new hire’s 30/60/90-day plan.

 Ensuring HR efficiency during high-volume hiring cycles